opsi-org/opsi-webgui/frontend/upgrade-nuxt-components-2-3.md

 ### icons are deprecated in bootstrap next
  // https://bootstrap-vue-next.github.io/bootstrap-vue-next/docs/icons
-Options:
+Possible options:
-* element plus icons.... (small collection)
+* using element plus icons: small collection :(
-* recommendation: unplugin (large collection, including all bootstrap icons)
+* recommendation from bootstrap-next unplugin-icons: large collection, including all bootstrap icons
-* https://icon-sets.iconify.design/ (used by unplugin-icons, only needs one npm library, to be able to use a lot of libraries)
+* https://icon-sets.iconify.design/ : used by unplugin-icons, only needs one npm library, to be able to use a lot of libraries

 We will use: iconify same as before just other iconnames (cause bigger collection)